Degree Offered: Master of Translational Medicine (MTM)

 The Master of Translational Medicine program (MTM) trains students to solve fundamental problems in healthcare technology innovation.
 Within the MTM, trainees gain experience solving real world problems in a creative, multi-disciplinary team setting.

 A joint program between UC San Francisco and UC Berkeley, the MTM provides a unique combination of engineering, business, and clinical expertise.
 The program revolves around a professionally oriented, team-based capstone project experience with mentorship from academic leaders, clinical specialists, and industry professionals.
 Students join the learning communities on both campuses, taking elective classes in engineering, business, public health, and more.

 The faculty director of the MTM program is Dr. Shuvo Roy.
 Numerous other faculty participate for specific courses or modules.

 MTM graduates pursue numerous career paths after graduation, including as entrepreneurs, medical device engineers, regulatory consultants and other areas involved in bringing new health innovations to patients.

 While the MTM is intended as a terminal degree, some graduates continue their education, typically pursuing MD or PhD degrees.

 A number of MTM students are taking time out of their medical education, residency, or clinical practice to develop the skills for translating new ideas into improved clinical outcomes.

-The MTM program office at UCSF is located at the Mission Bay campus.
-(At UC Berkeley the office is in Stanley Hall.)
+The MTM program office at UCSF is located in Byers Hall on the Mission Bay campus.
+(At UC Berkeley, the office is in Stanley Hall.)